premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-6.Can we keep other statements in between ‘try’, ‘catch’, and ‘finally’ blocks?
+6.Can we keep other statements in between ‘try’, ‘catch’, and ‘finally’ blocks?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)